Vallejo Dog Bite Lawyer

 - Cocker Spaniel

-To learn some useful information on how to prevent dog bites, you can watch the informative video below:Taking Quick Action
+To learn some helpful information on how to prevent dog bites, you can watch the informative video below:Taking Quick Action

 Under California law, dog bite owners have strict responsibility for injuries their dogs cause.
-However, injured parties have to meet certain deadlines in order for their claim to be filed.
-Victims of dog bites need to file claims less than two years after the date of the attack.
-While this may seem like a long period, having everything in order and filing your claim can take time, especially with the ongoing pressures of day-to-day life.
+However, injured parties have to meet specific deadlines to file their claim.
+Victims of dog bites need to file claims less than two years after the attack date.
+While this may seem like an extended period, having everything in order and filing your claim can take time, especially with the ongoing pressures of day-to-day life.

-Although many people don’t realize it, dog bites can be extremely serious.
+Although many people don’t realize it, dog bites can be severe.
 When dogs attack, they often leave people with injuries that affect them for the rest of their lives.
-Dog bites can cause injuries like serious scarring, disfigurement, bone fractures, and more.
-Because these incidents can be so serious, Vallejo dog bite injury attorneys may seek fair compensation on behalf of injured parties for a variety of financial and intangible losses.
+Dog bites can cause injuries like serious scarring, disfigurement, bone fractures, etc. Because these incidents can be so serious, Vallejo dog bite injury attorneys may seek fair compensation on behalf of injured parties for various financial and intangible losses.
 These losses include:

 - Lost income (as well as income one might lose in the future)